 Your application will not be complete until it is accompanied by two (2) letters of reference from individuals who have been involved in your mental health recovery process.
-Letters of reference must be submitted using the instructions found at www.idahopeersupport.com/references.
-The letters must be written and signed by individuals who have been part of your mental health recovery process.
-Please ask your references to indicate their relationship to you, describe how they have been a part of your mental health recovery, and factors they believe demonstrate that you are qualified to share your lived experience with others on a recovery journey.
-The letters may be written by a current or former counselor or mental health service provider, employer, teacher, volunteer supervisor, clergy, or friend/family member who can describe your strength in recovery.
-You can submit your letters of reference with your training application if you have them at the time you apply, or your letters can be submitted after your training application if needed.
-Letters cannot be submitted via email.
-Please direct your references to www.idahopeersupport.com/references so they can submit their letters, or you can upload your letters of reference using this link if they have been provided to you.
-Your application will not be complete until your letters of reference have been submitted, and we request that your letters to be submitted by the time of your phone interview.
+Letters of reference must be submitted by training applicants or their references using the instructions found at www.idahopeersupport.com/references.
+The letters must be written by individuals who have been part of your mental health recovery process.
+Please ask your references to indicate their relationship to you, describe how they have been a part of your mental health recovery, and why they believe you are qualified to share your lived experience with others on a recovery journey.
+The letters may be written by a current or former counselor or mental health service provider, employer, teacher, volunteer supervisor, clergy, or friend/family member who can speak to your strength in recovery.